-It should survive nuclear explosion with a strength of 250 kt, hitting the vault at a speed of 300 m/s, at an incidence angle of 15 degrees.
-It is a concrete monolith with a circular floor plan (11 meters in diameter) and 1 meter thick walls.
+The vault was built to withstand a 250 kt nuclear explosion, impacting at a speed of 300 m/s and an incidence angle of 15 degrees.
+It features a concrete monolith structure with a circular floor plan (11 meters in diameter) and 1-meter-thick walls.

-There are two entrances on the surface - one civil and one military.
-Military entrance also contains decontamination and dosimetric rooms.
-Each of the entrances has a separate angled staircase, leading 10 meters below ground, to the first floor.
-Both staircases are turned against each other.
-There is also a lift inside of the vault with a load capacity of 250 kg.
+There are two surface entrances - one civilian and one military.
+The military entrance includes decontamination and dosimetric rooms.
+Each entrance has a separate angled staircase, leading 10 meters underground to the first floor.
+The staircases face away from each other.
+A 250 kg capacity lift is also available inside the vault.

-Now the vault is under reconstruction, conducted by a group of enthusiasts.
-It is also available for the public, more information is available here (in Czech), and the Facebook group is here.
-The object is situated here.
+Currently, a group of enthusiasts is reconstructing the vault, which is open to the public.
+More information can be found here (in Czech), and the Facebook group is here.
+The shelter's location is here.

 First floor